ejms116/ftl-stats-tracker/README.md

 Big thanks to Vhati and everybody that contributed to that project.
 The ftl-stats-tracker would not be possible without it.

+The referenced code was used under the terms of its original license.

 ## 📥 How to Use